 Pepsi Marketing Internship:

-The Office of Housing and Auxiliary Services manages an internship program supported by Pepsi.
+The Office of Residence Life and Housing manages an internship program supported by Pepsi.
 This partnership offers an opportunity for students to actively have “on the job training.”
 Pepsi Marketing Internship is reserved exclusively for upper classman students.
 The objective is to market/endorse Pepsi Products at University events through programing and more importantly networking.
 Pepsi Marketing Interns are selected in the spring semester for the following school year.

 Housing Operations Internship:

 Housing Operations Intern is a proactive student who works directly with the administrative staff in the housing office in order to create a smooth, enjoyable, and innovative experience for students both in the residence halls and when they visit the office.
-Interns help the Area Coordinators in promoting programming, they create programing or events that help promote the housing office on campus and more importantly the Housing Interns are provided training in basic clerical work, this includes answering phones, responding to emails and proactively communicating policies and procedures to students.
+Interns assist with promoting programming, they create programing or events that help promote the housing office on campus and more importantly the Housing Interns are provided training in basic clerical work, this includes answering phones, responding to emails and proactively communicating policies and procedures to students.

 Housing Operations internships are available to two upperclassmen students with a 2.5 GPA or higher.
 These students are selected in an application process in the spring semester for the following school year.